-The Center for Diversity and Community is here to serve the diversity and inclusiveness needs of the USD student body and in particular, support communities that have historically been marginalized.
-We adhere to the university values of Inclusive Excellence and, thus use a broad and inclusive definition of diversity that includes ability, ability-status, gender identity and expression, sexual orientation, age religion, race/ethnicity, nationality, veteran status and other valued social identities that are part of the campus community.
+The Center for Diversity and Community is here to serve the diversity and inclusiveness needs of the USD student body.
+We adhere to the university values of Inclusive Excellence and, thus use a broad and inclusive definition of diversity that includes ability, ability-status, gender identity and expression, sexual orientation, age religion, race/ethnicity, nationality, veteran status and other identities that are part of the campus community.

 Native American Cultural Center is as an integral component of the university's diversity initiatives, provides a culturally relevant environment for Native American students, students interested in the Native American cultures and home to the Native Student Services office.
 NACC serves an invaluable resource and where Native cultural articulation and expressions are an everyday experience, like a "home away from home."
 Many students utilize NACC as a home base from which they learn to integrate into the larger university community, yet be able to retain their cultural autonomy.